-Philip John Miles, of Miles & Harford Bank, Bristol Bank of Great Western Steamship Co. >UCL record Jeremiah Osborne, Osborne & Ward, Bristol solicitors of Great Western Steamship Co. >UCL record William Claxton (William was legal trustee of the GWSSCo. at its first inception) >UCL record Robert Claxton - father of William Claxton >UCL record William Claxton - son of Robert, a master of the Society of Merchant Venturers Capt.
-Christopher Claxton RN - son of Robert.
-A friend and colleague of LK, Brunel when in Bristol, and
+Philip John Miles, of Miles & Harford Bank, Bristol Bank of Great Western Steamship Co. >UCL record Jeremiah Osborne, Osborne & Ward, Bristol solicitors of Great Western Steamship Co. >UCL record William Claxton (William was legal trustee of the GWSSCo. at its first inception) >UCL record Robert Claxton - father of William Claxton >UCL record

+William Claxton - son of Robert, a master of the Society of Merchant Venturers

 Capt.
 Christopher Claxton RN - son of Robert.
 A friend and colleague of I.K.
 Brunel when in Bristol, and a vocal supporter of West India merchants in 1831.
 He was agent to James Evan Baillie (q.v.) in the 1830 'slavery election' in Bristol and circulated a petition defending the institution of slavery.
 Christopher was in direct conflict with Edward Protheroe Jnr q.v. standing as the anti-slavery Whig candidate.

 James Evan Baillie > UCL record